The Scarlet Letter (1926 film): Production

 The film was the second one Gish made under her contract with M-G-M and a departure from the ingénue roles she had performed in service to director D.W.
 Griffith.
 (Her first M-G-M picture was directed by King Vidor, an adaption of La bohème with co-star John Gilbert, in which she played the pathetic consumptive Mimi.)
 She asked production manager Louis B. Mayer specifically to make The Scarlet Letter: his agreement was reluctant, due to M-G-M's concern that censors would object to a frank depiction of Nathaniel Hawthorne's character, Hester Prynne, whose romantic indiscretions unleash a wave of reactionary bigotry.
 Director Seastrom disabused these expectations with an opening intertitle "establishing Prynne's [Gish's] ordeal as 'a story of bigotry uncurbed.'"

 Shooting took under two months.
 The production cost a total of $417,000 when factoring out $48,000 overhead costs.

 Reception

 The film made a profit of $296,000.

+Winner of the Photoplay Award for the Best Pictures of the Month (October 1926).

 The film is recognized by American Film Institute in these lists: